The Movies (video game): Development

 The Movies was developed by Lionhead Studios, a studio created and led by the game's executive designer, Peter Molyneux.
 Lead designer Mark Webley recounted that the game had been suggested by Molyneux as early as December 2001, who then brainstormed a one-page concept for a film-themed management game one morning in January 2002.
 Development of The Movies commenced in February 2002, starting from a three-man team including Webley and Lionhead colleagues Adrian Moore as lead designer and James Brown as lead programmer.
 An early version of the game was ready to show to journalists at the European Computer Trade Show in September 2002.

 The soundtrack for the game was composed by Daniel Pemberton.

 Release

 Sales

-The Movies was released in November 2005 and by the end of the year had sold above 50,000 copies in the United Kingdom, a number that Eurogamer's Kristan Reed called "relatively minor".
+The Movies was released in November 2005 and by the end of the year had sold above 50,000 copies in the United Kingdom, a number that Eurogamers Kristan Reed called "relatively minor".
 The game ultimately received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the region.

 Peter Molyneux assessed the sales performance of the game as influenced by the rise of the console market, competition with other titles over the Christmas period, and the increasing number of casual gamers in the market.

 Stunts and Effects

-In June 2006, Lionhead studios released the expansion pack The Movies: Stunts and Effects.
+In June 2006, Lionhead studios released the expansion pack The Movies: Stunts & Effects.
 Feral Interactive ported the expansion to Mac OS in 2008.
 The expansion added stunts and stuntmen, new special effects, fewer camera placement restrictions, and expanded environments and clothing options.